Vitamin D May Prevent Young-Onset Colon Cancer

 The study is a rich source of information for researchers because it has followed nurses who were between the ages of 25 and 42 when the research project began in 1989.
 Every two years the women are followed with questionnaires that ask about their diets and lifestyle, along with queries about their medical and health status.

 The research team zeroed in on women who had been diagnosed over the years with young-onset colorectal cancer, meaning the malignancy was found before they were 50 years old.
-The women were also asked on a follow-up questionnaire whether they had a colonoscopy or sigmoidoscopy where colorectal polyps (which are tied to the development of colorectal cancer) were found.
+The women were also asked on a follow-up questionnaire whether they had a colonoscopy or sigmoidoscopy in which colorectal polyps (which are tied to the development of colorectal cancer) were found.

 You can get vitamin D through sun exposure, eating certain foods (including fatty fish like salmon, milk, eggs, cheese, almonds, and mushrooms), and from supplements, according to the National Institutes of Health.
 Yet, there has been a decrease in intake of many of the food sources of vitamin D in recent years.